IvanGav/RR/README.md

 - That's it... *for now*

 ## Dynamically typed
 It felt silly to prohibit dynamic typing, when it's literally built into the interpreter design. **I MIGHT CONSIDER MAKING IT STATICALLY TYPED FOR OPTIMIZATION**.
+I might also consider making it into a compiled language, though it's quite a big desicion too.

 But for now it's not statically typed.
 Though it's planned to let users specify the parameter data types when defining your own function (or just say `Any` and it'll accept whatever)...
 Whenever defining your own functions is implemented.